 Volkswagen’s compact crossover, the 2024 Tiguan, is a more subdued entry in the segment.
-So, with very understated European design, balanced performance, and a consequential focus on efficiency, the Tiguan has its sights firmly set on breaking free of the herd without resorting to krass gimmickry.
+With very understated European design, balanced performance, and a consequential focus on efficiency, the Tiguan has its sights firmly set on breaking free of the herd without resorting to crass gimmickry.

 The 2024 Tiguan achieves equilibrium.
 Slotting below the larger Atlas in Volkswagen’s U.S. portfolio, it provides balanced design, consistent performance, and pragmatic usability.
 Instead of chasing maximum acceleration or flamboyant styling, the Tiguan strives for clever engineering and useful features that pay attention to daily driving — but still provide a taste of that classic continental flair.